SDB:CUPS in a Nutshell

 - /usr/lib/cups/filter/foomatic-rip for converting PostScript data to printer-specific data (e.g., PCL or ESC/P).

 If neither a PPD file nor a "System V style Interface Script" was specified when the respective queue was configured, no filtering will take place.
 The original print data will be sent directly from the backend to the recipient (normally the printer) as they are (in "raw" form).
 It is not possible to convert the line break (e.g., LF -> CR+LF) or append a form feed.
-A "System V style Interface Script" can be used for this purpose.
+Up to CUPS < 2.2.0 a "System V style Interface Script" can be used for this purpose.

 What is a CUPS backend and how does it work?